benjbuch/octo_waffle/part_13-summarizing_tables.md

 ## Making Groups

 `group_by(...)` specifies the columns containing the categorical variables on which you want to split your data set.
-Note that it is *not* necessary (but sometimes useful) to convert the column into a `factor`.
+It is *not* necessary (although sometimes useful) to convert the column into a `factor`.

 Grouping does not change how the data looks like, apart from listing how